Airport lounge reviews, flight reviews and travel inspiration

 Time: Evening (7:00 PM – 9:00 PM)

 The Sala Joan Olivert Lounge at Valencia Airport was our final stop after a fantastic weekend away in Valencia on a budget the details of which can be found here.
-The Sala Joan Olivert Lounge is located airside in Valencia Airport As you pass security, turn right towards gate 12, where the lounge is opposite.
-The lounge is open from 5:00 AM to 11:00 PM daily and is accessible via Priority Pass, DragonPass, or a pay-at-the-door option for €44 per person.
+The Sala Joan Olivert Lounge is located air side in Valencia Airport As you pass security, turn right towards gate 12, where the lounge is opposite.
+You can enter the Sala Joan Olivert lounge by purchasing a Priority Pass lounge membership here (up to 20% off through this link), or by purchasing a pass beforehand at LoungePass.com for £27 per person.
+After clicking, search for the airport to check availability and book your lounge spot.

-Checking Into the Sala Joan Olivert Lounge
+Check in experience Sala Joan Olivert Lounge Valencia Airport

-Spread across 2 floors, this large lounge is well-designed with a mix of seating options, including cushioned armchairs, small café-style tables, and lots of recliners for those wanting a nap.
-There were no direct runway views, and so the lounge lacked natural light.
-The decor was modern and there were lots of plants dotted around which was a nice touch.
+Spanning two floors, the Sala Joan Olivert Lounge Valencia Airport lounge features a well-designed mix of seating options, including cushioned armchairs, small café-style tables, and plenty of recliners for those wanting a nap.
+Because it has no direct runway views, the lounge lacks natural light.
+The modern decor and numerous plants throughout add a nice touch.

 The evening food selection was delightful, offering a variety of tasty dishes to suit all tastes: